-- (a) We commit to providing all [insert parish name] staff with the necessary support to enable them to fulfil their roles.
+- (a) We commit to providing all Mary Help of Christians, Altona staff with the necessary support to enable them to fulfil their roles.
 This will include regular and appropriate learning opportunities. - (b) We commit to providing regular opportunities to clarify and confirm policy and procedures in relation to child safety and young people's protection and wellbeing.
-This will include annual training in the principles and intent of the Child Safety Policy and Child Safety Code of Conduct, and staff responsibilities to report concerns. - (c) We commit to listening to all concerns voiced by St John's Catholic Parish parishioners and staff about keeping children and young people safe from harm. - (d) We commit to providing opportunities for St John's Catholic Parish's staff to receive formal debriefing and counselling arising from incidents of the abuse of a child or young person.
+This will include annual training in the principles and intent of the Child Safety Policy and Child Safety Code of Conduct, and staff responsibilities to report concerns. - (c) We commit to listening to all concerns voiced by Mary Help of Christians, Altona parishioners and staff about keeping children and young people safe from harm. - (d) We commit to providing opportunities for St. Mary's staff to receive formal debriefing and counselling arising from incidents of the abuse of a child or young person.